-The course is made up of one mandatory exam unit, one mandatory course work unit, and one other optional course work unit.
+The course is made up of 1 exam unit, and 2 coursework units.
 You need to be hardworking to develop excellent research skills, complete study independently and meet deadlines.

 R032: Principles of care in health, social care and early years settings (exam).
 In this unit you will learn about the key topics that are important when caring for and protecting people in health, social care and early years settings.
-Topics include: The rights of individuals in care settings; Person-centred values of care; Effective communication in health, social care and early years settings.
+Topics include: The rights of individuals in care settings; person-centred values of care; effective communication in health, social care and early years settings.

 R033: Supporting individuals Through Life Events (coursework).
 You will learn about growth and development through the life stages.
 You will also learn how to understand the needs of individuals who have been affected by life events and how to recommend support to meet their needs.
-Topics include: Life stages; impacts of life events; sources of support.
+Topics include: life stages; impacts of life events; sources of support.